spectivePer/Splits/Planning Docs/Sprint Planning/Sprint Planning 4.md

 ### Summary

 Splits is an app that conveniently splits a bill, receipt, or payment among two or more people.
-Take a picture of your receipt to automatically import your item descriptions and prices, and directly pay participants all within the app.
+Splits can scan your receipts importing item desc and prices automatically, and can refund your split host through ApplePay.

+### Trello Board Link

+[https://trello.com/b/Ez0aGlsI/splits](https://trello.com/b/Ez0aGlsI/splits)

 ### Major Project Update
 Will not be pursuing 250 DAU anymore

-### Trello Board Link

-[https://trello.com/b/Ez0aGlsI/splits](https://trello.com/b/Ez0aGlsI/splits)

 ### List of user experience cases
 - New user with no splits: open to new split vc